jnozzi/cocoadev.com/markdown/MultipleToolbars.md

 A day later and still getting nowhere - I'm about to give up on this idea entirely; it just seems too friggin' buggy.

-After even more attempts and frustration, I'm almost 100% certain there is a bug in the General/AppKit that's preventing this.
+After even more attempts and frustration, I'm almost 100% certain there is a bug in the AppKit that's preventing this.
 Nothing in the documentation suggests this shouldn't work.
-The very structure of the whole General/NSToolbar system suggests it *should* work.
+The very structure of the whole NSToolbar system suggests it *should* work.
 Has **anybody** had any experience with this?

 ----

 look whether you are calling [item autorelease] more than once.
 I had the same problem and found this solution, which works without anything.

 *I don't have a solution to the specific problem, but you could use one toolbar and change the behavior of the *delegate*.
 That is, when the mode switches, change what's returned by     toolbarAllowedItemIdentifiers:,     toolbarDefaultItemIdentifiers:, and     toolbarSelectableItemIdentifiers:.
 To switch the items currently in the toolbar, use     configurationDictionary and     setConfigurationDictionary:.
-Warning: untested. --General/JediKnil*
+Warning: untested. --JediKnil*